 From experience I would say 2-4 months of proper revision seems to be average for those taking the AKT – once you decide and feel ready to sit, clear planning is required to maximise your chances of getting through.

-1) Print the RCGP AKT content guide.
-This document should become the guide to your preparation.
+1) Look at the RCGP curriculum.
+This document should be used as a guide to your preparation.
 The RCGP have outlined which areas will be tested in the AKT – not going through this will lead to surprises on the day.
 It is a long document but if you plan things well it will ensure you cover everything.

 2) Review past RCGP AKT reports.
 After every AKT exam the RCGP produces a report including which areas candidates struggled with.
 It is important that you go through these for at least the 3-4 before your own exam as it is likely that these areas will be re-tested.
 Make sure you plan to cover these areas well before your exam date.

 3) Make a timeline.
 Planning is vital given the huge amount of material to cover for AKT.
 Work out how long you have between now and your exam, and break down your revision accordingly.
 Which topics to have covered by when, how many questions to complete per week? etc. Lack of this may lead to haphazard preparation and an overwhelmed feeling.

 How should I prepare?

 For a full review of tips for AKT preparation see our article: 10 Power tips to Pass the AKT.